just-be-weird/.dotfiles/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 🚀 Feature Name
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: 'Accounting'
-assignees: ''
+assignees: 'just-be-weird'

 ---